petroakzhygitov/nest-ios-sdk/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the NestSDKDemo directory first.
+To run the example project, clone the repo, and run `pod install` from the `NestSDKDemo` or `NestSDKDemoSwift` directory first.

 ## Installation